longkey1/lnkr/README.md

 ```

 ### remove
 Remove entries from the configuration.
+This will also update the GitExclude file with the remaining link paths.

 ```bash
 lnkr remove path/to/remove